rsy56640/read_and_analyse_levelDB/doc/SA.md

 ![](assets/SA_code_quality_11_18.png)

-In fact, it's absolutely more than B+, though many functions and modules in levelDB is sort of large.
+In fact, it's absolutely more than B+ rating, though many functions and modules in levelDB is sort of large and complex.
 It is of great necessity for a storage engine to do some complex work.

 &nbsp;